AlexTereshenkov/dg-query/README.md

 ### `roots`
 Get nodes that no other node depends on.
 The roots are also known as sources.

+### `leaves`
+Get nodes that have no dependencies.
+The leaves are also known as sinks.

 ### `paths`
 Get paths between individual targets.